kjansson/minipot/README.md

 -id             # Global session ID.
 Used for log file names etc. Defaults to epoch.
 -networkmode    # Docker network mode to use for container.
 Defaults to "none".
 Use with caution!
 -sessiontimeout # Number of seconds before closing a session.
 -inputtimeout   # Number of seconds before closing a session if no user input is detected.
+Zero or less disables timeout.

 ```